vic-sem-2016/outlines/week_9_outline.md

 + What is the point?
 Our vision of the artist — do you need to suffer (via taking copious notes and doing a ton of research) to write a realist novel?
 + Yumi’s point about authorial intention last week — we don’t need to limit ourselves to authorial intent, of course, but the idea that we shouldn’t think about the author’s intention at all is perhaps produced by the notion that Poovey talks about (that the novel is and should be treated just as aesthetic)

+### PJ visits briefly, 4 pm

++ Talk about visualizing references to money in a corpus of Victorian novels

++ PJ fields any questions we have about creating Barsetshire data for him

 ### Dictionary of Accepted Ideas